 Finding the coordinates of a corner in the working plane

-Find the coordinates of the corner point: See "Corner as datum-without using points that were already probed for a basic rotation" on page 513.
+Find the coordinates of the corner point: See "Corner as preset-without using points that were already probed for a basic rotation", page 523.
 The TNC displays the coordinates of the probed corner as reference point.

 Measuring workpiece dimensions